go101/immutable-value-proposal/README.md

 This proposal will add a new value property `ref_modifiable` for each value.
 This property means whether or not the values referenced (either directly or indirectly) by a value are modifiable.
-The `ref_modifiable` property will be called a permission later.
+The `ref_modifiable` property will be called a value role later.

 The permutation of thw two properties results 4 genres of values:
 1. `{self_modifiable: true, ref_modifiable: true}`.